KDE/kde-builder/doc/getting-started/kde-projects-and-selection.md

 is applied.

-With that value, KDE Builder can do dependency resolution of KDE-specific projects, and in addition automatically include modules into the build even if only indirectly specified.
+With that value, KDE Builder can do dependency resolution of KDE-specific projects, and in addition automatically include projects into the build even if only indirectly specified.

 ```{code-block} yaml